 This doesn’t just apply to physical items.
 In research entitled “Seamful Design in a Seamful Society, Karin Anderson explores how appropriation also applies to thought:

 “An example of appropriation is the use of mobile phones.
 One of the most common seams for a mobile phone is irregular network coverage and local variations in signal strength.

 These seams are commonly accepted as reasons for not answering or dismissing a phone call, thus giving the user the opportunity to exploit knowledge about them.
 A user can adapt his or her behavior by pretending to have bad network coverage (for example in tunnels) or poor reception if he or she does not wish to talk to someone.”

 Clearly, the use of Friction to drive creativity is more applicable to some situations than others.
 We probably wouldn’t want people in charge of a nuclear reactor or air traffic control, to have the latitude to try new things “on the fly”.
 Much will also depend on the skillset and experience of the users; allowing a Michelin starred chef to experiment is a good thing, whereas McDonald’s needs to operate on a more controlled basis.

 So there we have my list of reasons why Friction can be a good thing.
 I stress “can” because I recognise that the appropriateness of a particular deployment of it, is context dependent.
 As with other forms of Behavioural Intervention, the designer’s perspective on what is appropriate might differ from how the user feels about it.

 If you think I’ve missed a form of Friction, let me know.

-In the next in this series, I’ll look at how we can deploy BeSci to help us when Friction is undesirable, yet unavoidable.
+In Part III of this series, I’ll look at how we can deploy BeSci to help us when Friction is undesirable, yet unavoidable.